Memorial for the Victims of Nazi Military Justice: Opening

 David Ellensohn stressed, "Desertion is always an act of peace."
 Michael Häupl stated that deserters had finally asserted themselves as "part of the anti-fascist resistance".
 Political scientist, Walter Manoschek summarized in his speech that "It took almost 70 years".
 "A shadow remains, only few affected persons can still experience this comprehensive rehabilitation today”.
 Before, in between and afterwards there were artistic elements - a dance performance by Mikael Marklund, excerpts from Friedrich Cerha's Spiegel VI (from the tape) as well as the song "Sag Nein!", an excerpt from the "Ode to the Deserter" by Frederic Rzewski after texts by Wolfgang Borchert and Kurt Tucholsky.
 The choir Gegenstimmen sang.

 Resonance

 The long duration of the recognition of this group of victims was generally felt to be painful.
 In his article in the Frankfurter Rundschau, Norbert Mappes-Niediek referred to the long delay in recognition as: "Early defended, late honoured" in which the article was titled.

 Critique

-The Austrian Fellowship protested against the planned construction of a monument for deserters in Vienna at the taxpayers' expense, since desertion is a criminal offence in all constitutional states and a monument is therefore the memory of fallen soldiers desavoure.
+Ludwig Bieringer, president of the Austrian Kameradschaftsbund, a soldiers' and veterans' association, protested against the planned construction of a monument for deserters in Vienna at the taxpayers' expense, since desertion is a criminal offence in all constitutional states and a monument is therefore a repudiation of fallen soldiers.

 The FPÖ voted in the National Council against the legal recognition of the deserters as a victim group and protested against the erection of a memorial at the Ballhausplatz site.